ArrijithKM/MiniProject_LTTS/MiniProject_C/1_Requirements/README.md

 # Requirements

-* Capture all the requirements wrt system, module, interface, integration, testing, Functional and Non-functional
+* Tools required to run this project are;
+Codeblocks IDE, command pormpt and basic installation softwares.
-* Captures Basic Planning of the project through - Sample Gantt Chart attached
+* Gantt Chart attached in the name miniProject_Ganttchart.xlsx

-* Tools: MS Excel, MS word or Similar
+* Tools: MS Excel